LanceRMendoza/LanceRMendoza/README.md

 - 👋 Hi, I’m Lance Mendoza.
 - 👀 I’m interested in programming, troubleshooting and figure out the problems with code.
-- 🌱 I’m currently learning XML, Phython and C++.
+- 🌱 I’m taking up the never ever ending challenge of learning XML, C# and C++.
 - 💞️ Currently I am not looking to collaborate.
 - 📫 How to reach me shoot me a message